Southern Railway 1380

 Southern Railway 1380 was a streamlined "Pacific" type steam locomotive built in 1923 by American Locomotive Company (ALCO) of Schenectady, New York, for the Southern Railway (SOU) as a member of the Ps-4 class, which was based on the United States Railroad Administration (USRA) Heavy Pacific design with some minor differences.

-Redesigned in a Streamline Moderne style design by industrial designer Otto Kuhler in 1941, No. 1380 is the only streamlined steam locomotive on the SOU.
-It hauled SOU's streamlined Tennessean passenger train between Washington, D.C., and Monroe, Virginia, until it was removed from the train in the late 1940s and scrapped around 1953.
+Redesigned in a Streamline Moderne style design by industrial designer Otto Kuhler in 1941, No. 1380 was the only streamlined steam locomotive on the SOU.
+It hauled SOU's streamlined Tennessean passenger train between Washington, D.C., and Monroe, Virginia, until it was removed from the train in the late 1940s.
+Retaining its streamlined design, the locomotive was retired from revenue service in 1952 and scrapped a year later.

 History

 Background

 No. 1380 was one of the first batch of 12 Ps-4 locomotives, Nos.
 1375-1386, built by American Locomotive Company (ALCO) of Schenectady, New York in 1923.
 They were originally painted black with gold linings and lettering.
 The Ps-4s were based on the United States Railroad Administration (USRA) Heavy Pacific design, differing the smaller 73 in driving wheels, a slightly shorter boiler, an additional firebox combustion chamber, and a Worthington 3-B type feedwater heater.
 They produced 47535 lbf of tractive effort, allowing them to pull 14 passenger cars at 80 mph.

 The Ps-4s would serve as the primary mainline passenger locomotives on the SOU's Washington D.C. to Atlanta mainline, pulling their top-priority passenger trains, including the Crescent.
 In 1925, SOU president Fairfax Harrison had all of the Ps-4s, including No. 1380, repainted in a new Virginian green and gold paint scheme after his visit in the United Kingdom where he admired the country's London and North Eastern Railway's (LNER) apple-green passenger locomotives.
 In the early 1930s, the Virginian green on all of the Ps-4s and other passenger locomotive classes was replaced with a lighter shade of green, which was known as Sylvan green.
 Around 1934, the gold leaf paint for the lining and lettering was replaced with Dulux imitation gold paint since the former were not visible enough to be seen in black and white photographs.
 Also in the mid-late 1930s, the Ps-4s, including No. 1380, had their original Baker valve gear replaced with Walschaerts type due to the former risking to reverse itself at high-speed, damaging the locomotives' wheels and the rails.